The policy ensures allocations meet the following regulatory requirements:

-All enquiries should be directed to the Central Enrolment Officer:
+Please direct all enquiries to the Central Registration Officer:

 Greater Shepparton City Council